 Students can quickly go back and refresh their learning quickly and complete it efficiently during ‘dead’ time.
 Employers can deliver convenient learning at the point of need.
 Research shows that 94% of learners prefer microlearning because they’re able to juggle the demands of the job role better.

-Microlearning can cover most topics, and many organisations’ L&D departments provide short videos on their products to support colleagues.
+Microlearning can cover most topics, including communications training, and many organisations’ L&D departments provide short videos on their products to support colleagues.
 Listen to Becky West from Ann Summers speak about how they’ve capitalised on this in Series 2 of the L&D Challenges Podcast.

 Organisations can create their own videos or get employees involved in making user-generated content (UGC) to further learning.
 These can be uploaded to a Learning Management System or Learning Experience Platform for others to comment on and share.
 It helps to create a learning culture using social learning and a shared community of those interested in learning.
 Organisations can also use UGC to understand what employees want to learn more about and use this to inform L&D strategies and align them with organisational goals.